Pirate FlagPirates and PrivateersPirate Flag

 Cover Art: British

-Pirates and Society, 1680-1730
+Pirates and Society

 British Pirates and Society, 1680-1730

-By Margarette Lincoln
+by Margarette Lincoln

-Ashgate, 2014, ISBN 978-1-4724-2993-3, £70.00 / $124.95
+Ashgate, 2014, ISBN 978-1-4724-2993-3, UK £70.00 / US $124.95

-Also available in e-book formats
+Also available in other formats

-While most contemporary narratives make short shrift or don’t even mention pirates’ wives, children, parents, and friends, these people did exist, and this is the focus of the seventh chapter.
-Lincoln also looks at how pirates were used to debate gender perspectives about marriage and their portrayal in romance literature of this period.
+While most contemporary narratives make short shrift or don’t even mention pirates’ wives, children, parents, and friends, these people do exist, and this is the focus of the seventh chapter.
+Lincoln also looks at how pirates are used to debate gender perspectives about marriage and their portrayal in romance literature of this period.
 While she is usually careful in how she phrases information that may or may not be historically accurate, this isn’t true when she discusses Anne Bonny after her stay of execution because of her pregnancy.
 Here, Lincoln states, “Anne’s father secured her release, and after eight more children by a respectable husband, she died in South Carolina, aged 84.”
-(188) This theory is one possible explanation of what became of Anne, but it has never been proven beyond a reasonable doubt.
+(188) This theory is one possible explanation of what becomes of Anne, but it has never been proven beyond a reasonable doubt.

 In the final chapter, “Stand and Deliver,” the author explores the heritage of these pirates and how their depredations differ from those of modern-day piracy.

-Black-and-white illustrations and a center set of color plates accompany the narrative.
+Black-&-white illustrations and a center set of color plates accompany the narrative.
 Footnotes are found in all chapters, while an extensive bibliography and detailed index are included at the end of the book.

-Review Copyrighted ©2015 Cindy Vallar
+Review Copyright ©2015 Cindy Vallar

-Skull &
+Skull & crossbones =

-Trading in War
+Cover Art: Trading in War

 Trading In War: London’s Maritime World in the Age of Cook and Nelson

-By Margarette Lincoln
+by Margarette Lincoln

-Yale University, 2018, ISBN 978-0-300-22748-2, US $35.00 / £27.00
+Yale, 2018, ISBN 978-0-300-22748-2, US $35.00 / UK £27.00

 Before the American colonies revolted, the East India Company utilized most of the warehouses and vendors aligned with the shipbuilding industry.
 Voyages of exploration, beginning with the first of Cook’s Pacific journeys in 1768, were all fitted out at Deptford Yard.
 Innovations and experimentation were ongoing in the effort to make ships last longer and improve sailors’ diet and health.

-At the same time this quest for more scientific methods began to impact the shipwrights and other workers in the yards.
+At the same time, this quest for more scientific methods began to impact the shipwrights and other workers in the yards.
 These “reforms” meant more work for less pay and benefits, which were resisted by yard workers, but supported by their communities and radical politicians.
 Strikes and protests became frequent occurrences, especially during the wars with America and France when the shipwrights’ services were needed the most.

 Efforts to recruit men as soldiers and sailors included capturing and forcing men into the militia and Royal Navy.
 These often led to disturbances and even violent confrontations throughout the maritime districts.
 Sailors went into hiding during a “heavy press” and the river was clogged with fully-loaded ships that lacked crews to sail them.

 Women and the poor were overburdened by the departure of these family breadwinners.
 Various social programs to assist these women were established and arrangements could be made for a sailor’s pay to be collected by a wife or mother.
-Still, these steps were often not enough since the funds were only available in London and pays were often late, so they went to workhouses or turned to crime to provide for their means.
+Still, these steps were often not enough since the funds were only available in London and pay was often late, so they went to workhouses or turned to crime to provide for their means.
 Expecting “crime” to have meant prostitution and pick pocketing, I was surprised to read of women involved in felonies.
 In 1776, “two women were caught red-handed in Golden Lane, Smithfield, stealing 300 lb of lead from some houses belonging to St. Bartholomew’s Hospital.”(106)

 A woman named Mary Lacey dressed as a boy and ran away from home.
 A naval carpenter in Chatham took her on as his assistant, and she sailed with the fleet.
 After four years, “she left the navy and trained as a shipwright at Portsmouth dockyard, still dressed as a man.”(144)